 Acid Rain Experiment Explanation

+When you add vinegar to water, it lowers the pH and makes the solution acidic, similar to acid rain.
 Which flower looked the best after a day?
-You would have found the flower sitting in the water, which had a neutral pH was the freshest.
+You would have found that the flower sitting in the water with a neutral pH was the freshest.

 What does acid rain do to plants?
-Acid rain may damage the leaves of trees and plants, making it harder for them to photosynthesis.
+Acid rain may damage the leaves of trees andย plants, making it harder for them to photosynthesis.
 It also changes the pH of the soil, dissolving essential minerals that the plants need to grow.

 More Environmental Science For Kids